Inherited IRA $20,000 State Tax Exemption for New York Beneficiaries Under Age 59 ½

 Minor Child Inherits Retirement Account From A Parent

 If a minor child inherits a retirement account from their parents, and the parent that they inherited the account from passed away after December 31, 2019, the minor child will need to move the 401(k) or IRA into an Inherited IRA before December 31st of the year after their parent passes away, and then begin taking annual Required minimum distributions (RMDs) from the inherited IRA each year until they reach age 21.
-Once reach age 21, they are then subject to the 10-year rule which requires the minor to fully deplete the account within 10 years of turning age 21.
+Once they reach age 21, they are then subject to the 10-year rule, which requires the minor to fully deplete the account within 10 years of turning age 21.

 Age of Majority is 21